Jeffrey Jupp practises in, employment law, regulatory and professional discipline, and commercial litigation.

 Much of Jeffrey’s practice concerns groups of employees bringing claims such as: indirect discrimination; TUPE; failure to consult under the 1992 Act; underpayment of the national minimum wage; holiday pay claims.
 He has acted for and against trade unions in respect of industrial disputes, internal disciplinary matters and in recognition cases.

 He has a particular interest in TUPE and has a highly regarded blog.
+He regularly advises large employers and local authorities on all issues arising out transfers of undertakings including insolvent transfers.

 Jeffrey is a co-author of the Chapter; Human Rights in the Workplace in Tolleys’ Employment Law.
 He also regularly advises on matters of data protection, RIPA, social media, and human rights issues arising out of the use of personal data in the employment context.